 I am 35 weeks pregnant.
 Soon enough, we will be welcoming a new member to our growing family.
-I am excited to get to know her and see what God has in store for her.
-What a privilege to bring into the world a tiny human being carrying the image of the living God Who created her.
+I can’t wait to meet her and see what God has in store for her.
+What a responsibility to bring into the world a tiny human being carrying the image of the living God Who created her.
 This is no small privilege.

 I have learned a lot through books and the wise advice of people around me, and still have so much more to understand.
 Yet, I know this much.
-Babies contain the full potential of a fully grown human, but they are fragile and must be brought up one step at a time, respecting the level they are at.
+Babies have the potential to become powerful grown humans, but must be brought up one step at a time, respecting each stages of growth.

 Food is the name of the game for so many social media accounts, websites, companies, etc. There are food festivals, TV networks, etc. We even are becoming more and more obese due to abuse.